losnoco/Cog/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Feedback
-about: Create a report to help us improve
+about: Report bugs or suggest new features
 title: ''
-labels: bug
+labels:
 assignees: kode54, nevack

 ---

-**Describe the bug**
+**Describe**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

-**To Reproduce**
+**To Reproduce** (delete if not applicable)
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'